Memory Retrieval Psychology: Definition

 In one study, researchers looked at the role of positive memory recall on the outcomes of individuals who have experienced traumatic events.
 While it may not be possible to remove the negative association of the adverse event itself, individuals who experience trauma may be more likely to become stuck in repetitive patterns of negative memory recall

-Their study found that severe traumatic experiences combined with negative self-talk predicted that positive memories would be more challenging to access.
+Their study found that severe traumatic experiences combined with negative self-talk predicted that positive details in stored memory would be more challenging to retrieve.
+This could leave the person with only a tiny slice of the complete memory.
 They also found that the accessibility of specific positive memories was correlated with improved mental health outcomes.

 This study’s findings impart the value of breaking free from rumination on negative memories and improving the ability to recall positive, constructive memories when attempting to address the symptoms of various mental health conditions.